cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_task_project_planning_management.md

 - **Deploying AI before hallucination and grounding issues are addressed**
   - Risk: Using AI-generated plans or designs that include fabricated facts or unsupported assumptions.
   - Rationale: Hallucinations undermine trust and can cause costly mistakes (Participants 98, 53, 357).

----

-## Executive Summary

-- Developers want AI to automate repetitive planning tasks (task creation, board management, documentation) and synthesize dispersed knowledge so humans can focus on design and strategy.
-- Developers do not want AI to make final strategic, empathetic, or customer-facing decisions; human accountability and intuition must be preserved.
-- Critical design implications: prioritize integration with planning tools, provenance/traceability, explainability (rationale and trade-offs), and safe human-in-the-loop workflows.
-- Guardrails required: prevent autonomous strategic actions, ensure reversibility and audit trails, and protect sensitive data and people-context decisions.
-- Key tension: strong desire for automation of routine work versus deep skepticism about AI accuracy, hallucinations, and loss of human agency.
-- Recommendation: build incremental, tightly-scoped AI features (synthesis, drafting, suggestion, automation of explicit operations) with transparent controls and clear escalation paths to humans.